 There is a product at the pet store (and probably larger discount dept. stores that have pet departments) called "Nature's Miracle".
 You wet the smelly area with it and let it dry, and it is supposed to remove odors caused by the residue of animal (human or otherwise) "outputs".
-I have heard nothing but good things about it.
-I used it on my dog after she got skunked, and it got out residual odor.

 Mix 1/2 vinegar and 1/2 ammonia, rub into the carpet and use a brush to rub it in.
 Take a clean, damp cloth and rub to get the excess out.
 To remove stains you can use this formula and use an iron over a damp cloth to help remove stains on the carpet also.

 Try a product called Odo-Ban.
 It is used in nursing homes (among other places).
 Works really well!

 I need tips on how to get vomit smell out of carpet.
 Any help is appreciated. :)

 You could try plain white vinager and water mixed together, will also get rid of pet urine odor anywhere in the house.
 Wash well with soap suds first and let dry and then use the vinager solution.
 Works great!